 Outsourcing helps bridge significant skill gaps and manage costs that can otherwise skyrocket.

-Jira is a very popular and easy-to-use tool designed for agile project management needs.
-A distributed agile team can use it to plan, manage, and track everything that a software development project demands.
+Jira is a top-rated and easy-to-use tool for agile project management needs.
+A distributed agile team can use it to plan, manage, and track everything a software development project demands.

 With Jira, you can personalize your workflow, and with effective team collaboration, it is easy to release quality software on time.
 Here are the key features of Jira that make it worth considering: